alexanderluna/alexanderluna.github.io/_posts/2018-06-11-basic-data-science.md

 If we divide both sides by `P(B)` we get:

 `P(A|B) = P(A) * P(B|A) / P(B)`

+The Bayes theorem is popular because it tries to figure out `P(H|D)` where `H` is our hypothesis and `D` is our data.

+In other words: The probability that our hypothesis is correct, given the data we have {: class="info-box" }

 ## References
 - [Principles of Data Science (Packt Book)](https://www.amazon.com/Principles-Data-Science-techniques-making-ebook/dp/B01A8T8YNC)